Art and Art History

 Search Albert, the SMC Library's online catalog, for books, videos, DVDs, sound recordings, and online databases available at SMC.
 Physical art books are located in 2nd floor stack and 3rd floor Oversize.
-Browse in call number 700 - 779 or Search Albert using the following subject headings:
+Browse in call number 700 - 779 or Search Albert using the following subject headings or keywords:

 - Art -- History

 - Art, Egyptian

 - Art, Medieval or Christian Art And Symbolism

 - Art, Renaissance

 - Art, Rococco